Joseph Priestley House: Emigration to Northumberland

-On their way to Northumberland, the Priestleys stopped in Philadelphia, where Joseph gave a series of sermons that helped promote the spread of Unitarianism.
+On their way to Northumberland, the Priestleys stopped in Philadelphia, where Joseph delivered a series of sermons that helped promote the spread of Unitarianism.
 According to J. D. Bowers, who studied Priestley's influence on Unitarianism in America, "[f]or a decade Priestley served as the inspiration and leading force in the spread of Unitarianism in America and the formation of numerous societies that followed his teachings on congregational formation, the education of youth, lay preaching, and espousing one's faith in the presence of opposition from (and to) both the Protestant majority and a competing liberal faction."
 Through Priestley's influence, at least twelve congregations were founded in Maine, Massachusetts, New York, Vermont, Pennsylvania, Virginia, and Kentucky, including the First Unitarian Church of Philadelphia and Northumberland's Unitarian Universalist Congregation of the Susquehanna Valley.

 When he preached, Unitarians and non-Unitarians flocked to hear him and his sermons were published throughout the country.
 During his years in America, Priestley became increasingly convinced that the Millennium was approaching.
 His close study of the Bible, together with the happenings in France, persuaded him that he would see Christ's return.

-While Priestley enjoyed preaching in Philadelphia, he could not afford the expense of living there; he also disliked the city's opulent Quakers and feared the yellow fever epidemic that had recently decimated the city.
-He considered settling in Germantown, which had better access to transportation and communication than Northumberland, but Mary preferred the country and wanted to be near her sons.
-Joseph considered splitting his time between Northumberland and Philadelphia, but this plan became impractical.
-Determined to ensure the future economic stability of his family, Priestley bought land and settled in Northumberland by July 1794, which was "five days of rough travel" north of Philadelphia.
-There they hoped a larger community would eventually blossom.
+While Priestley enjoyed preaching in Philadelphia, he could not afford the expense of living there; he also disliked the city's Quakers, who he believed were too opulent, and feared the yellow fever epidemic that had recently decimated the city.

+He considered settling in Germantown, which had better access to transportation and communication than Northumberland, but his wife preferred the country and wanted to be near her sons.
+Priestly then debated about splitting his time between Northumberland and Philadelphia, but soon realized this plan was impractical.
+Determined to ensure the future economic stability of his family, he bought land and settled in Northumberland by July 1794, which was "five days of rough travel" north of Philadelphia.
+They both hoped that, in time, their new community would grow.